tomio13/RDM-Desktop/python/Readme.md

 - checkbox      a true/false value as check box
 - select        pick one from a list (text)
 - multiselect   pick one or more from a list (text list)
+- subset        a special widget, which contains a whole set, any set under its value.
+These then form a new entry box, and build up a table.
+At the end, each element comes back as a list of (either numerical or text) values Using this construct guarantees that every list has the same number of entries.

+# subset
+In many experiments we may repeat a specific task with a small set of parameters which may vary between these repeated steps.
+Now, we can pack those under a subset, and using the '+' icon we can add a new entry.
+The widget only displays how many rows we have generated, and how many fields (columns) are defined withing.
+Using the 'show' button we can get a table view of the entries.
+Here the 'Delete' button allows removing one or more rows, and the 'Edit' button allows editing any one row at a time.
+During adding values, the entry form always picks up the values of the last entry, so we may spare some typing if only few values changed between steps.

+The result takes the keys of the internal elements, and turns the values to lists.
+Thus, be careful not to have overlaping names.
+Meaning: use unique names across the whole template.

 # dynamic values
 Template fields which are not part of the form may have some